Methyl astatide

 Methyl astatide is an organoastatine chemical compound with the formula CH3At.
-In terms of chemical structure, it is related to methane by replacement of one hydrogen atom by an atom of astatine, the rarest halogen element.
+In terms of chemical structure, it is related to methane by replacement of one hydrogen atom by an atom of astatine, the rarest natural halogen element.

 Occurrence

 It has been detected as a chemical species but is difficult to study due to the radioactivity of astatine isotopes and small amounts of the compound.
 Due to the rarity and radioactivity of astatine, methyl astatide is a highly specialized compound primarily of interest in nuclear chemistry and advanced research contexts.

 Synthesis

 Research papers suggest methods for incorporating astatine into organic compounds, similar to radioiodination, including the reaction of astatine with certain organic precursors.